usfcs-scholars/cs386-fall2021/guides/syllabus.md

 {: .page-header }

 Life sometimes (often?) interferes with learning.
 Several exceptions to course policies will be granted AUTOMATICALLY upon request.
 These exceptions are requested by making a private post on Piazza within the required timeframe.
 See the following sections for additional details.

-### Attendance Waiver

-You may request to have your attendance waived for any lecture that you are not scheduled to present.
-The waiver will be automatically granted if (1) it is made within 48 hours of the missed lecture, (2) you are not scheduled to present on that day, and (3) you have not made any previous attendance waiver requests.

-### Assignment Extension

-You may request to have a 48 hour extension on any participation assignment.
-This request will be automatically granted as long as (1) the assignment is in the participation category, (2) the request is made within 48 hours of the assignment deadline, and (3) you have not made any previous extension requests.

-This extension does not cover assignments in other categories, such as attending a livestream panel or presenting in-class.

-### Extra Credit Request

-Unhappy with one of your grades?
-You may request an extra credit assignment to make up the missing points for one assignment in any category.
-This will involve extra work, so students are encouraged to take advantage of the assignment extension or attendance waiver first if possible.

-An extra credit request will be automatically granted if (1) the request is made within 48 hours of receiving your assignment grade and (2) you have not made any previous extra credit requests.

-### Regret Clause

-Did you cross the line and violate the Academic Honesty policy?
-You can invoke the regret clause [[2](https://www.harvardmagazine.com/2020/03/cs50-regret-clause)] to avoid the full consequences outlined in the [Cheating Policy](#cheating-policy) section.
-Instead, you will be able to resubmit the offending assignment with a 40% point deduction.

-You must *voluntarily* invoke the regret clause within 48 hours of submitting the offending assignment and attend a one-on-one appointment with the instructor to discuss the specifics of your cheating case to qualify.

-You cannot retroactively invoke the regret clause.
-If the instructor confronts you regarding cheating after the 48 hour grace period, expect full consequences for that action.

-You can only invoke the regret clause once.
-Repeat cheating cases will immediately result in an F for the course and report to the Academic Integrity Committee.

-### Other Exceptions

-Additional exceptions may be requested for any reason, but are more likely to be approved for verifiable exceptional circumstances.
-To make an additional policy exception request, please make a private post on Piazza to only the course instructor.

 ## University Policies
 {: .page-header }